-The reserves data set forth below is based upon the evaluation by Deloitte with an effective date of December 31, 2018 as contained in the report of Deloitte dated February 13, 2019 (the "Deloitte Reserves Report") and the evaluation by McDaniel with an effective date of December 31, 2018 as contained in the report of McDaniel dated February 13, 2019 (the "McDaniel Reserves Report"), which are contained in the consolidated report of Deloitte dated February 13, 2019 with an effective date of December 31, 2018 (the "Consolidated Reserves Report").
-Deloitte prepared the Consolidated Reserves Report by consolidating the properties evaluated by Deloitte in the Deloitte Reserves Report with the properties evaluated by McDaniel in the McDaniel Reserves Report, in each case using the Deloitte Price Forecast.
+The reserves data set forth below is based upon the evaluations by Deloitte with an effective date of December 31, 2019 as contained in the report of Deloitte dated February 12, 2020 (the "Deloitte Reserves Report") and the evaluation by McDaniel with an effective date of December 31, 2019 as contained in the report of McDaniel dated February 12, 2020 (the "McDaniel Reserves Report"), which are contained in the consolidated report of Deloitte dated February 12, 2020 with an effective date of December 31, 2019 (the "Consolidated Reserves Report").
+Deloitte prepared the Consolidated Reserves Report by consolidating the properties evaluated by Deloitte in the Deloitte Reserves Report with the properties evaluated by McDaniel in the McDaniel Reserves Report.
+The forecast commodity prices, inflation and exchange rates utilized in the Deloitte Reserves Report, the McDaniel Reserves Report and the Consolidated Reserves Report were computed using the average of forecasts from Deloitte, McDaniel, GLJ Petroleum Consultants Ltd. and Sproule Associates Limited effective January 1, 2020 (the "IQRE Price Forecast").
+See "Statement of Reserves Data and Other Oil and Gas Information - Pricing Assumptions - Forecast Prices Used in Estimates".